Ilana Yahav

-Ilana Yahav (אילנה יהב) is a sand animation artist from Israel.
+Ilana Yahav (אילנה יהב) is a sand animation performance artist and puppeteer from Israel.
 She has performed in front of live audiences, in video clips and in advertisements.

 Career

 Yahav studied sand art in Hollywood, New York and London.
 She later ran a studio which created realistic latex puppets, specializing in special effects for movie productions and advertisements.
 During this time she created puppets for a political satire program on Israeli television called Chartzufim, based on the British show Spitting Image.
 Yahav has performed at the Kremlin, as well as before the King of Spain, and the King of Belgium.